morays-community/morays-doc/docs/source/overview.rst

 **M** imicking **O** cean **R** elevance with **A** rtificiall **Y** intelligent **S** nakes

-`Morays`_ is an effort for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
+`Morays`_ is a Github organization for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
 The project is intended to be ocean model agnostic with commonly agreed templates.

-It also serves as a platform for collaborative collections of examples and use cases for reproducible hybrid ocean modeling experiments.
+It also serves as a platform for collaborative `collections`_ of examples and use cases for reproducible hybrid ocean modeling experiments.

 Codes taken into consideration in this work are:
     - `NEMO`_